 Developmental & Intellectual Disability Lawyers Discuss Cognitive Impairments & Learning Disabilities

 Intellectual disabilities are persistent cognitive disabilities that reduce a person’s intellectual capacity.
 Intellectual disabilities mean that a child has a below-average IQ and lacks the skills for the activities of daily living.
 Support programs for the intellectually disabled help to increase independence, but this population typically requires supportive services throughout adulthood.
-Developmental disabilities are related to intellectual disabilities.
+Developmental disabilities are an umbrella term for disability that occurs before age 22 that are expected to be lifelong.
+The term encompasses both physical and intellectual disabilities.
 These are severe, chronic mental or mental and physical disabilities that substantially limit the ability to care for oneself, communicate, learn, live independently or be economically self-sufficient.

 What Are Intellectual and Developmental Disabilities (I/DD)?

 Intellectual and developmental disabilities occur when an individual lacks cognitive abilities as a result of a brain injury, disease, or genetics.
 An individual diagnosed with intellectual and developmental disabilities may have a low IQ, as well as limited communication and social skills, and be unable to take care of him or herself.

 As the child develops, he or she may learn at a slower rate than other children and have a limited ability to learn new things.
 Some indications of intellectual and developmental disabilities include learning to walk or crawl later than most children, speech problems, difficulty remembering things, and difficulty with logic or problem solving.